Meadowsys/wiwi/README.md

 Because unstable features may break whenever, if you use them, you may want to pin the version of `wiwi` to an exact version (ie. use the `=` semver operator).

 **NOTE:** Just because a feature is _not_ "unstable", doesn't mean it won't break, _ever_.
-It can break, but of course that will be accompanied by deprecation ahead of time and a major version bump, so no surprises there.
+It can break, but of course those breakages will adhere to semver rules, as expected.
 Just don't be surprised when bumping a patch version causes an unstable feature to break everything. :p

 ### Addon features

 These features enable things specific to 3rd-party crates and features you have enabled.
-For example, the `hashbrown` feature, when the `serialiser` feature is enabled, will implement `Serialise` and `Deserialise` traits for structs in `hashbrown`.

-If you enable one of these, and it doesn't have anything to affect any of the features you have enabled, it'll silently do nothing.
+If you enable one of these, and it is used by none of the features you've enabled, it'll silently do nothing.

 - **`hashbrown`**
 - **`image`**